SAVA: Scalable Learning-Agnostic Data Valuation: Properties and Discussions

-\textbf{\emph{SAVA} Memory Requirements.} The Sinkhorn algorithm computational complexity is at least $\tilde{\mathcal{O}}(N^2)$ where $N$ is the number of samples.
-This comes from the main \OT \, step of $\OT(\mu_t, \mu_v)$ over the full cost matrix $\ermC$ of size $N \times N'$ to subsequently calculate the calibrated gradient in Eq. (\ref{eq_lava_calibrated_gradient}) where $N$ and $N'$ are the training and validation dataset sizes. \emph{SAVA} overcomes this limitation by solving multiple smaller OT problems $\OT(\mu_{\emB_i}, \mu_{\emB'_j})$ on distributions for batches of data points only.
+\textbf{\emph{SAVA} memory requirements.} The memory complexity of \emph{LAVA} is $\mathcal{O}(N \times N')$ where $N$ and $N'$ are the training and validation dataset sizes.
+This comes from the main OT step of $\OT(\mu_t, \mu_v)$ over the full cost matrix $\ermC$ of size $N \times N'$ to subsequently calculate the calibrated gradient in Eq. (\ref{eq_lava_calibrated_gradient}). \emph{SAVA} overcomes this limitation by solving multiple smaller OT problems $\OT(\mu_{\emB_i}, \mu_{\emB'_j})$ on distributions for batches of data points only: if batches $\emB_i$ and $\emB'_j$ are of size $N_i$ and $N'_j$ respectively, then the memory complexity is $\mathcal{O}(N_i \times N'_j)$.
+See~\Cref{sec:time_complexity} for an analysis of the time complexity.